JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 little French Leave.
 Jesus, overreact much?"

 Plenty of the notes ran in this direction, but this was the most articulate.
-Lawrence read it through three times before adding it to the file of useful stuff.
+Batman read it through three times before adding it to the file of useful stuff.
 It was a small pile.
 Still, Gerta kept forwarding him responses.
 The late responders had some useful things to say: